jhourigan8/gecis/README.md

 While the solver is running a timer shows the amount of time elapsed.
 Once an optimal solution has been found the app animates the solution on the cube.

-The frontend for our app consists of `app/index.html`, `app/style.css`, and `app/app.js`.
 The original Rubik's cube animation code was sourced from [https://codepen.io/jhourigan8/pen/LYgpLzj].
+The rest of the frontend is original work.
-Most of the work here dealt with keeping track of the cube state as the user moved the cube.
+Most of the work on the frontend dealt with keeping track of the cube state as the user moves the cube.
-To start the frontend run `node app` from the `app` directory in bash.
-To communicate with the solver our app sends a request to a flask server with code located in `pennCube/app.py`.
+To communicate with the solver our app sends a request to a flask server.
-The flask server translates from our javascript representation to our python representation and calls the solvers.
+The flask server translates from our javascript representation to our python representation and calls one of the solvers.
 It then returns the results to the user.
-To start the flask server run `flask run` from the `pennCube` directory in bash.

 ## Solver
 We decided to implement a solver using both MIP and SAT to experimentally compare the two.